-Today, I'm really excited to reveal the Aeroplane Bag PDF sewing pattern, available right now in my pattern shop!
+Today, I’m really excited to reveal the Aeroplane Bag PDF sewing pattern (also available on paper), available right now in my pattern shop!
 This is an intermediate-level pattern, and the instructions are for 2 different sizes (regular and long).
-My goal for this pattern was to have a bag that wasn't extremely difficult, but was a rather large size for packing all your clothing and essentials for a weekend trip (or, as one of my testers found out, the large size does indeed fit a sewing machine, complete with all of your sewing supplies!).
+My goal for this pattern was to have a bag that wasn’t extremely difficult, but was a rather large size for packing all your clothing and essentials for a weekend trip (or, as one of my testers found out, the large size does indeed fit a sewing machine, complete with all of your sewing supplies!).

 I made this bag using Color Me Retro by Jeni Baker for Art Gallery Fabrics.
 This is a bright line with a vintage appeal that is perfect for so many things from clothing to quilts!
 Can’t you just imagine your kitchen done up in accessories made out of these fabrics?!
 It’s out now in your favorite quilt shop, so get it before it’s gone!!

 Here’s my long-version of the bag, and my sewing machine fits inside with room to spare!
 I like putting stickers on my machine, and you can see my Melody Miller stickers poking out, and there’s my trusty Aurifil thread.
 I use 40wt thread to sew bags, and this is the only thread I’ll use!
 My machine loves it, I love it, and my bags love it. 🙂

 Here I am, all ready to go on a trip with my two Aeroplane Bags!
 These suckers hold a *ton* of stuff.
 Bring your sewing machine and pack enough clothing for your next weekend sewing retreat!

 This Echino patchwork was my first prototype of this pattern…I sewed the whole thing and then ripped it all apart because I had some more tweaking to do on it before I made the real versions. 🙂

 Two 12” zippers (or a longer zipper may be used and trimmed down after sewing)